HarryJamesGreenblatt/A-Fugue-In-Flask/docs/github_actions_azure.md

 ## Setting Up Deployment Credentials

 GitHub Actions needs credentials to deploy to Azure.
-These are provided via the publish profile:
+There are two main approaches:

+### Approach 1: Using Publish Profile (Simpler)

 1. **Get the publish profile**:
    ```bash